 Missing both New York and writing, she left Boston and the Phoenix in 1980 to freelance in New York.
 Over the next nine years, her byline appeared atop culture stories in a variety of newspapers and magazines, and on reviews of film, dance, books, theater and art in The SoHo Weekly News, The New York Times Book Review, USA Today, Elle, Vanity Fair and the Boston Phoenix.
 Her Phoenix reviews of Broadway shows won the 1982 George Jean Nathan Award for Dramatic Criticism.
 And from 1982 to 1989, she was the regular off-Broadway theater critic for The Wall Street Journal, and a member of the New York Drama Critics Circle.

 From 1990 until 2007, when it was discontinued, she chaired Newsday’s George Oppenheimer Award committee, which each year honored the best New York-area debut by an American playwright.
-In 2009, The New York Times filled the void with a new prize, the Times Outstanding Playwright Award, and she again serves as chair of the selection committee.
+In 2009, The New York Times briefly filled the void with a new prize, the Times Outstanding Playwright Award, and she again served as chair of the selection committee.
 She is also chair of the committee that votes on the annual Fred and Adele Astaire Awards for the best dance on Broadway.
 Those prizes were superseded by the Chita Rivera Awards in 2017, and she now presides over that panel of judges.

 Over the years, her assignments have taken her from hotel-room meetings with Francois Truffaut and Alfred Hitchcock to backstage encounters with Meryl Streep and Mikhail Baryshnikov.
 She’s interviewed John Belushi, Whoopi Goldberg and Twyla Tharp, and visited movie sets, rehearsal halls and dance studios across the country and around the world.